-Misuse of prescription drugs means taking a medicine or dose in a manner other than approved by the doctor or physician; taking someone else’s medicine, even if it is for a genuine medical complaint such as pain; or taking a medication to feel ecstasy or get high.
+Misuse of prescription drugs means taking medicine or dose in a manner other than that approved by the doctor or physician; taking someone else’s medicine, even if it is for a genuine medical complaint such as pain; or taking a medication to feel ecstasy or to get high.

 From where it all started

 The abuse of prescription drugs originated mostly in America.
-It goes back more than a hundred years to the abuse of a drug called laudanum, a mixture of alcohol and opium.
-This was an early remedy for sleeplessness, pain, anxiety, coughing and diarrhea.
+It goes back to more than a hundred years of the abuse of a drug called laudanum, a mixture of alcohol and opium.
+This was an early remedy for sleeplessness, pain, anxiety, coughing and diarrhoea.
 In the 1800s, laudanum was used by doctors across the nation, but it was unintentionally quite addictive.

 The standard laudanum addict was a Caucasian female.
 Men had their own matter of addiction – alcohol.
 But women were not allowed to visit saloons or bars or be seen drinking, so they could visit their doctors for their supply of addictive substances.
-And they did, for problems with childbirth, menstrual cramps, pregnancy or emotional problems.
+And they did this to fight problems related to childbirth, menstrual cramps, pregnancy or emotional problems.

-Abuse by crushing, snorting, or injecting of prescription drugs is most common and will make withdrawal more serious in most cases.
+Abuse by crushing, snorting or injecting prescription drugs is most common and will make withdrawal more serious in most cases.
 The most frequently abused prescription drugs are Vicodin, OxyContin, Ritalin and medical marijuana that is not intended for legitimate medical use.

 Signs and Symptoms

-The signs of abuse of prescription drugs will vary by the kind of prescription drug being abused.
-A person abusing prescription opiates (pain relievers), will be unable to feel pain at normal levels, and may be drowsy and befuddled.
-Pupils will become dilated.
+The signs of the abuse of prescription drugs will vary by the kind of prescription drug being abused.
+A person abusing prescription opiates (pain relievers), will be unable to feel pain at normal levels and may feel drowsy and befuddled.
+Pupils will also become dilated.

 Other drugs used for these purposes are similar in function but different in their chemical composition like Lunesta and Ambien.
 A person abusing any of these drugs may appear abnormally relaxed and sleepy.